Last Updated: March 21, 2022

 - : +1 really isn’t enough to justify a feat, especially since it takes your Reaction to activate, but “spells and magical effects” is a really broad category, which is tempting.

-- : The only published Orc weapon is the Orc Necksplitter, which adds the Forceful trait to the battleaxe.
-Reducing the proficiency type from Advanced to Martial makes the Necksplitter more accessible to martial classes like Barbarian and Fighter, but I don't know if it's good enough to justify a feat, and the Orc Knuckledagger is a very niche weapon that probably only appeals to Strength-based two-weapon builds that don’t care about the Parry trait.
+- : The only published Orc weapons are the Orc Necksplitter which adds the Forceful trait to the battleaxe, and the Orc Knuckledagger.
+Reducing the proficiency type from Advanced to Martial makes the Necksplitter more accessible to martial classes like Barbarian and Fighter, but I don’t know if it’s good enough to justify a feat, and the Orc Knuckledagger is a very niche weapon that probably only appeals to Strength-based two-weapon builds that don’t care about the Parry trait.